-We’ve all heard of ENERGY STAR® and have some idea that energy-efficient windows save on heating and cooling costs, but do you know how your choice of options affects a window’s energy efficiency?
+We’ve all heard of ENERGY STAR® and know that energy-efficient windows save on heating and cooling costs.
+But do you know how your choice of options affects a window’s energy efficiency?
 Here are some of the elements of your window that help make it energy efficient.
-For more on understanding the thermal performance metrics that make a product ENERGY STAR® rated view our Understanding Thermal Performance Ratings post.
+For more on understanding the thermal performance metrics that make a product ENERGY STAR® rated view our Understanding Window Energy Ratings post.

 FRAME AND SASH MATERIALS

-Harvey Majesty wood windows have wood frames which also help provide good thermal insulation values, and are a good choice for homes that have historical features.
+Harvey Majesty wood windows have wood frames that provide excellent thermal insulation values and are the right choice for homes that have historical features.
 Our wood windows are clad with aluminum to reduce maintenance on the exterior.

 Low-E refers to a special coating applied to a pane of glass.
-By reflecting infrared light, Low-E helps stop temperature transference through the glass.
+By reflecting infrared light, Low-E helps stop temperature transference.
 In addition to its energy-saving properties, Low-E glass helps reflect UV rays that lead to fading color on interior furnishings.
 For more details on how this works see our 3 Main Benefits of Low E Windows article.

-The air between the panes of glass work as an insulator because air is a poor conductor of heat.
+The air, between the glass panes, works as an insulator because air is a poor conductor of heat.
 Some energy-efficient windows go one step further and have argon or krypton gas injected between the panes of glass.
-Still completely transparent to the eye, these gasses are heavier than air and provide even better insulation.
-In the case of seal failure causing leakage both argon and krypton are odorless, clear, and non-toxic so there is no worry.
+Still wholly transparent to the eye, these gasses are heavier than air and provide even better insulation.
+In the case of seal failure causing leakage, both argon and krypton are odorless, transparent, and non-toxic, so there is no worry.

 WARM EDGE SPACERS

-Harvey’s spacer system inside the window is located where the glass is sealed to the window frame.
+Harvey’s spacer system is located inside the window where the glass seals to the window frame.
 Our u-channel spacer bar is one continuous piece, providing both structural integrity and increased thermal performance.
-The spacer system provides insulation to the edges of the glass, the area that is most vulnerable to temperature transference.
+The spacer system offers insulation to the edges of the glass, the area that is most vulnerable to temperature transference.